 When it comes to getting rid of all of our personality that is not of the new creation, I don’t believe many believers accomplish this before they die.
 But if they have been faithful today in all that has been given them, I truly believe they will continue in Christ after they die.

 If there is no growth in Christ after we die, then most of us are in bad shape.
 What do you say about that?

 Until we all reach unity in the faith and in the knowledge of the Son of God and become mature, attaining to the whole measure of the fullness of Christ.
 (Ephesians 4:13)

-If the standard set here by the Apostle Paul is to be realized to any great extent, then I believe the ministries and gifts of the Holy Spirit are going to have to continue after we die.
-Some of the Christian organizations work until they get people "saved," and then do little more about bringing them to the whole measure of the fullness of Christ.
-Do you agree with this.
+If the standard set here by the Apostle Paul is to be realized to any great extent, then I believe the ministries and gifts of the Holy Spirit must continue after we die.
+Some of the Christian organizations work until they get people “saved,” and then do little more about bringing them to the whole measure of the fullness of Christ.
+Do you agree with this?

 If we serve Christ like we are supposed to today, we will have a chance to grow further in the Lord after we die, I hope.